A Survey on Self-play Methods in Reinforcement Learning: Preliminaries

 meaning that no player can increase their payoff by more than $\epsilon$ by unilaterally changing their strategy.

-However, computing NE is generally intractable in complex games, leading some researchers to utilize $\alpha$-Rank~\cite{omidshafiei2019alpharank} and Correlated Equilibrium (CE)~\cite{aumann1974subjectivity} as alternatives.
-Additionally, some studies resort to Replicator Dynamics~\cite{taylor1978evolutionary} as a method to analyze and understand the evolution of strategies within these games.
+However, computing NE is generally intractable in complex games, so some researchers utilize $\alpha$-Rank~\citep{omidshafiei2019alpharank} and Correlated Equilibrium (CE)~\citep{aumann1974subjectivity} as alternatives.
+Some studies also resort to Replicator Dynamics~\citep{taylor1978evolutionary} to analyze strategy evolution.